 Whatever You Call It, AI Search Traffic Engages More Than Any Other Channel

 AI search visitors score 60.8 out of 100 on engagement.
 The next-best channel sits at 44.3.
-That is the highest engagement score of any traffic channel on the Clickport platform, and it holds across every kind of site.
+Put another way: first beats second by 16.5 points.
+That's the highest engagement score of any traffic channel on the Clickport platform, and it holds across every kind of site.

 Google recently published a guide titled "Optimizing your website for generative AI features on Google Search."
 The punchline, in their own words, is that "optimizing for generative AI search is optimizing for the search experience, and thus still SEO."
 A wave of SEO professionals took a victory lap.
 Andrii Shum at SeoProfy posted that the document "officially ends the GEO-vs-SEO debate."
 Rahul Marthak at sneo.ai wrote that "Google just officially said stop doing this and half the SEO world wasn't listening."
 Lily Ray, Founder of Algorythmic and VP of SEO & AI Search at Amsive, told her audience: "SEO is still the foundation for AI search."